About the program

 At the end of the program, our startups have the opportunity to win up to $150k contract to further develop the solution.

 All IP created by the startup during the engagement will be owned by the startup.

 The Program is a joint initiative between LaunchVic and the Victorian Government Public Sector Innovation Fund which is managed by the Department of Premier and Cabinet.

 Process and Timeline

-CivVic Labs works with a Government challenge owner to define a challenge and secure funding for the Program and for the final Implementation contract to develop and deliver a solution.
+CivVic Labs works with a Government challenge owner to define a challenge and secure funding for the Program and for the final Development contract to develop and deliver a solution.

 CivVic Labs broadcasts the challenge to the startup community, whereby startups are encouraged to apply with proposed solutions, through an online application process.